dxypher/tic_tac_toe/README.md

 The computer is always 'X', and the human player is always 'O'.

+To make your move type the row and column combination.
+So for the top right box you'd type a3, lower case and without spaces.

 It is designed so whether the computer plays first or second, it will always make the optimal move so that it never loses.